PaloAltoNetworks/cortex-dashboards/README.md

 ## How to Export a Dashboard

-Exporting a customized dashboard from Cortex XSOAR is just as simple:
+Exporting a customized dashboard from Cortex is just as simple:

 1. In the **"Dashboard Manager,"** right-click on the dashboard you want to export.
 2. Select **"Export"** from the context menu.

 -----

 ## Contributing